devolo/ssllabs/README.md

 * dacite 1.6.0
 * httpx 0.16.1

 Other versions and even other operating systems might work.
 Feel free to tell us about your experience.
-If you want to run our unit tests, you also need:

-* pytest 4.5.0
-* pytest-asyncio 0.14.0
-* pytest-mock 6.2.1
-* asynctest 0.13.0

 ## Versioning